pinyuho/pdogs-be-entry-task/README.md

 4. Edit posts
 5. Delete posts
 6. Comment on posts
-7. Read comments of a post
+7. Browse comments of a post

 ## Getting started